paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Pub.
 L. 89–409, § 2, May 2, 1966, 80 Stat.
 132, provided that the amendment made by that section is effective July 1, 1966.

 #### Transfer of Functions
 Functions, powers, and duties of Office of Audits and Investigations in Small Business Administration transferred to Office of Inspector General in Small Business Administration, as established by Pub.
 L. 95–452, § 2, Oct.
 12, 1978, 92 Stat.
-1101, set out in the Appendix to Title 5, Government Organization and Employees.
-See section 9(a)(1)(T) of Pub.
-L. 95–452 set out in the Appendix to Title 5.
+1101, formerly set out in the Appendix to Title 5, Government Organization and Employees.
+See [section 422(a)(1)(T) of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section422/a/1/T&num=0&edition=prelim).

 #### Administrator’s Order
 Pub.
 L. 106–50, title VII, § 701, Aug.
 17, 1999, 113 Stat.
 249, provided that: “The Administrator of the Small Business Administration shall strengthen and reissue the Administrator’s order regarding the third sentence of section 4(b)(1) of the Small Business Act ([15 U.S.C.
 633(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section633/b/1&num=0&edition=prelim)), relating to nondiscrimination and special considerations for veterans, and take all necessary steps to ensure that its provisions are fully and vigorously implemented.”